tinylib/msgp/README.md

 }
 ```

+Users should use `msgp.RegisterExtension` to register type system extensions.
+Registering extensions
-If you want the decoding of `interface{}` values to include the possibility of being a
+allows the `interface{}` decoders and the JSON translators to use the concrete type of your extension
-user-defined extension type, you should call `msgp.RegisterExtension` during initialization.
+when decoding/encoding.

 ### Status

 Alpha.
-I _will_ break your code.
+I _will_ break stuff.

 Here are the known limitations/restrictions: